Open0xScope/openscope/doc/Miner.md

 Once success, you should have all the events under the openscope/resources folder named historic_events.csv

+### Subscribing to Real-Time Events:

-2. **Subscribing to Real-Time Events**: To subscribe to real-time events, run the following Python script:
+To subscribe to real-time events, run the following Python script:

     ```bash
     python src/openscope/miner/event_subscription.py